skleff1994/arm/README.md

 ```
 git clone https://github.com/skleff1994/arm.git
 ```
+Then `cd exp_arm/` and

-- First generate a test set by running `exp_arm/datagen.py`
+- First generate a test set by running `python datagen.py`
-- Then launch the training using `exp_arm/main.py`
+- Then launch the training using `python main.py`

 The trained NN will be saved in `results/trained_models` and figures of the training sets generated throughout iterations will be saved in `results/figures`.